 Membership in APTrust is an investment in and a commitment to collaborative solutions to some of the biggest challenges of digital preservation facing research libraries today.
 Membership dues are $20,000 per year, and they fund a range of consortial activities and forms of engagement in national and international conversations about digital preservation.
 A portion of the dues covers annual preservation costs of an allocation of digital content (currently 10 TB) for each member.
 The consortium holds two meetings per year with no registration fee for any attendee from one of its institutions: the fall meeting with all institutional members and the spring meeting emphasizing its working-group tasks.
 Members contribute their time throughout the year by participating in working and interest groups, and two representatives selected by the library dean or director of each sustaining-member institution serve on the APTrust Advisory Committee.
 Major conferences regularly accept presentation proposals from staff of member institutions on their usage of APTrust and related topics.

 APTrust accepts all types of digital content from its member institutions, including but not limited to print, audio, video, and encrypted files.
 The Amazon Web Services (AWS) platform provides APTrust with unlimited capacity that usually generates costs only as it is needed or used.
-A portion of the APTrust annual membership dues covers preservation of the first 10 terabytes of content per member, and members may purchase additional capacity in increments of 5 terabytes at a current cost of $2,750 per year (the rate is $550 per terabyte per year).
-A proprosal to reduce those rates by 24 percent will go before the APTrust Governing Board in March-April 2017, and, if approved, will go into effect immediately.
+A portion of the APTrust annual membership dues covers preservation of the first 10 terabytes of content per member, and members may purchase additional capacity in increments of 5 terabytes at a current cost of $2,100 per year (the rate is $420 per terabyte per year).
 Those core service costs provide for three preservation copies of content in separate S3 availability zones in the AWS data center in Virginia and three preservation copies of content in separate Glacier availability zones in AWS's Oregon data center.
 APTrust conducts fixity checks on deposited content every three months.

 As noted previously, APTrust serves as both an ingest and a replication node for the Digital Preservation Network.
 DPN compensates APTrust for any costs (human or technical) incurred in these roles; no APTrust dues or other fees go to this purpose.
 APTrust currently only accepts DPN deposits from its own members, and, in order to deposit to DPN, APTrust members must sign an agreement with DPN and pay related fees directly to DPN.